-Kangaroo Island is, without the shadow of a doubt, Australia’s best-kept secret!
+Kangaroo Island is, without a shadow of a doubt, Australia’s best-kept secret!
 Located in South Australia, KI, as it’s affectionately nicknamed, is a diamond in the rough!

 It is everything you expect Australia to be!
 Red dirt roads, koalas, kangaroos, beautiful white sanded beaches… it has it!

-It’s a mix between all Australian states but concentrated on one island.
+It’s a mix of all Australian states but concentrated on one island.
 In this Kangaroo Island travel guide, you will discover everything you need to know about this stunning hidden gem!

 I lived on KI for a few months and got to explore the island extensively.
 You will find plenty of recommendations and things to do on Kangaroo Island!

 KI is definitely one of the most beautiful places in Australia.
 Visitors love it!
 If you are wondering what to do on Kangaroo Island, you won’t be disappointed!

 Whether you love beaches, national parks, wineries or animals, you will be spoilt with choice!
 This mini version of Australia is ideal for a road trip!
 The roads are beautiful and there are many hidden gems.